Earthlings’ curious ritual

 ‘Once a nicotine addict, always a nicotine addict.’
 And what a handy excuse this is for all those poor permanently nicotine-addicted people who now have official sanction to continue ‘using’ nicotine for as long as they like.

-Emphasising the idea that smoking stimulates pleasurable dopamine release and this is why it is so hard to quit, does smokers a disservice.
-How many smokers are there who, after stubbing out a cigarette, exclaim, ‘By golly, that was marvellous!
-I must do it again—like twenty times a day.’?
+Emphasising the idea that smoking stimulates pleasurable dopamine release and this is why it is so hard to quit, is of no practical use and does smokers a disservice.
+Smokers do not exclaim, after stubbing out a cigarette, ‘By golly, that was marvellous!
+I must do it again!’

 And of course, Dr Symonds, don’t forget that nicotine of itself is no more harmful than coffee, no one has ever become addicted to pure nicotine no matter how hard they’ve tried, and nicotine is a potential treatment or preventive for Alzheimer’s disease and inflammatory bowel disease and is a cognitive enhancer (whatever that means), and anyone who says otherwise is a rotter.